Helping Nordic consumers look after their economy and the environment through increasing the energy efficiency of their homes.

 the total costs when undertaking renovations.

-Need to be addressed to ensure, among other things, that the newly adopted taxonomy is fit for lending to energy renovation projects in the Nordic countries.
+Need to be addressed to ensure that the newly adopted taxonomy is fit for lending to energy renovation projects in the Nordics.

 Financial institutions are in a perfect position to overcome barriers to energy renovations through their touchpoint with end customers and ability to finance the investments.